-1. Get Personal.
+1. Get Personal

 Your personal statement should be something that could have only been written by you.
 What is unique about your background?
 What about your particular upbringing, education and life experiences have led you to choose the law as a profession?
 Zeroing in on a single aspect or experience is a good idea, because it gives you something around which to build your essay.

-That said, keep in mind that law school personal statements are not the place for you to practice your poetry, scriptwriting or other creative pursuits; professionalism is key.
+That said, keep in mind that law school personal statements are not the place for you to practice your poetry, scriptwriting or other creative pursuits.
+Professionalism is key.

-2. Be Concise.
+2. Be Concise

-Your personal statement should be no more than two double-spaced pages; anything longer and you run the risk that your hard work will be merely skimmed or worse—trashed.
+Your personal statement should be no more than two double-spaced pages; anything longer and you run the risk that your hard work will be merely skimmed or worse -- trashed.

-3. Eliminate the Negative.
+3. Eliminate the Negative

 If you’re not sure what else might fit into the category of what not to write about in law school personal statements, read 6 Subjects to Avoid in Your Personal Statement.

-Apart from a low GPA or LSAT score, nothing will hurt your chances of being admitted to the law school of your choice more than spelling and grammatical errors in your personal statement; law school admissions officers do not look kindly on typos.
+Apart from a low GPA or LSAT score, nothing will hurt your chances of being admitted to the law school of your choice more than spelling and grammatical errors in your personal statement.
+Law school admissions officers do not look kindly on typos.
 You should also avoid awkward sentence structure as you don’t want the committee to have to guess what you’re trying to say.

-5. Get Feedback.
+5. Get Feedback

-Since you have read and reread your personal statement many times, you’re probably less likely to notice mistakes in spelling, grammar or sentence structure; ask your undergraduate pre-law advisor, friends, family, professors and anyone else with great writing skills to look over your statement for you and provide honest feedback.
-And be sure to take in and process their advice; now is not the time to be sensitive to criticism!
+Since you have read and reread your personal statement many times, you’re probably less likely to notice mistakes in spelling, grammar or sentence structure.
+Ask your undergraduate pre-law advisor, friends, family, professors and anyone else with great writing skills to look over your statement for you and provide honest feedback.
+And be sure to take in and process their advice.
+Now is not the time to be sensitive to criticism!

-6. Tweak for Different Schools.
+6. Tweak for Different Schools

-You may need to tweak your personal statement for each school depending on specific requirements, but for the most part, one basic essay should serve you well.
+You may need to tweak your personal statement for each school you apply to depending on specific requirements, but for the most part, one basic essay should serve you well.
 By making sure that it represents you well and is clear, concise and free of errors, you will greatly increase the odds that you will be on your way to a J.D. in no time.